tommymeer/initiative-intelligence/README.md

 Minimum: 5 rows.
 Soft cap: 300 rows.

-**Supported sources:** Jira, Linear, Asana, Notion, or any spreadsheet exported as CSV.
+**Supported sources:** Jira, Linear, Asana, Notion, Trello, Monday.com, or any spreadsheet exported as CSV.

 **Jira:** Use "Export CSV (current fields)" from the issue search view.
 The title column exports as `Summary` — select that in the column mapping UI (the fuzzy matcher may suggest `Issue Key` instead).